dfdx/XDiff.jl/README.md

 derivative functions, but also their symbolic expressions suitable for further optimization and code generation.
 Here's an example:

+> TODO: this description is quite outdated, the details may differ a lot

 ```julia
 function ann(w1, w2, w3, x1)
     _x2 = w1 * x1